Central Committee of the Communist Party of the Soviet Union: Secretariat

+Duties & Responsibilities

 The Secretariat headed the CPSU's central apparatus and was solely responsible for the development and implementation of party policies.
 It was legally empowered to take over the duties and functions of the Central Committee when it was not in plenum (did not hold a meeting).
 Many members of the Secretariat concurrently held a seat in the Politburo.
 According to a Soviet textbook on party procedures, the Secretariat's role was that of "leadership of current work, chiefly in the realm of personnel selection and in the organisation of the verification of fulfillment [of party-state decisions]".
 "Selections of personnel" (podbor kadrov) in this instance means the maintenance of general standards and the criteria for selecting various personnel.
 "Verification of fulfillment" (proverka ispolneniia) of party and state decisions meant that the Secretariat instructed other bodies.

-The Secretariat controlled, or had a major say in, the running of Central Committee departments (see Departments section).
+The Secretariat controlled, or had a major say in, the running of Central Committee departments.
 The members of the Secretariat, the secretaries, supervised Central Committee departments, or headed them.
 However, there were exceptions such as Mikhail Suslov and Andrei Kirilenko who supervised other secretaries on top of their individual responsibilities over Soviet policy (foreign relations and ideological affairs in the case of Suslov; personnel selection and the economy in the case of Kirilenko).